By: Kendall Jones on May 5, 2022

 5. Subpart E – Personal Protective and Life Saving Equipment – 1926.102 Eye and Face Protection.

 OSHA requires that workers be provided with and wear face and eye protection when there are eye or face hazards present from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gasses or vapors, or potentially injurious light radiation.
-These hazards are present when doing a variety of task on the job site such as welding, chipping, grinding, masonry work, sanding, woodworking and drilling.
+These safety hazards are present when doing a variety of tasks on the jobsite such as welding, chipping, grinding, masonry work, sanding, woodworking, and drilling.
 When flying object hazards are present, eye protection must be equipped with side protection or be fitted with detachable side protectors.

 Workers: The key takeaway from this standard for workers is that they should know that there are protections in place for their safety while working on the construction site.
 This includes receiving proper training for specific job duties and being provided with personal protective equipment (PPE).
 Workers should never operate any machinery or equipment if they have not been properly and adequately trained on its safe operation.

 Employers: Employers are required to implement safety programs in order to protect workers and prevent accidents.
 A competent person(s) is required to provide inspections of job sites, equipment, and materials and includes ensuring that non-compliant tools and machinery are taken out of use by locking or tagging or removing them from the job site Construction standards take precedence over any similar or applicable general industry standard.